 This butterfly has a 1 3/4″ wingspan and a rich brown color with orange-rimmed black circular "eye" spots on the wings.

-They favor wetlands called fens, where nutrients are scarce and mostly supplied by carbonate-rich ground water from seeps and springs.
+These butterflies often favor wetlands called fens, where nutrients are scarce and mostly supplied by carbonate-rich groundwater from seeps and springs.
 The caterpillars feed on grass-like plants called sedges.
-It is unknown what, if anything, the adults feed on.
+It is unknown what the adults feed on.

 Full List of Michigan's Endangered & Threatened Species